 impactmania, an award-winning program development firm, features and connects people and projects to accelerate cultural, social, and economic impact.
 This is realized by visualizing research and societal issues, providing interactivity between experts in the fields and the community-at-large.

-Within three years, impactmania has interviewed more than 300+ impact makers in 30+ countries and connected hundreds of people and programs.
-One of impactmania’s video stories was featured at the United Nations (UN).
-A number of impactmania’s interviewees and their work have been covered by international media outlets, the White House, universities, and the U.S. Consulate. impactmania has a partnership with Art Design & Architecture Museum, University of California, Santa Barbara (UCSB) offering students entrepreneurial design-led internship programs.
+impactmania has collaborated with more than 300+ impactmakers in 30+ countries and connected hundreds of people and programs. impactmania’s work has been featured at the United Nations (UN), U.S. Consulates, universities, and (inter-)national media.
+It has formed partnership across sectors and industries, one of which is the University of California, Santa Barbara (UCSB) offering students entrepreneurial and interdisciplinary internship programs.

 “Double Bravo for the discussion meeting: I was impressed with the people who have joined up, the ones who showed up, and the ones I personally know whom you introduced at the dais.
 You obviously have tapped into some special energy system … keep it up … no one can do it better.
 You are onto something really exciting.”

 Professor Emeritus, Department of Chemical Engineering and Philanthropist

 Paksy, awarded with the U.S. Embassy Public Diplomacy grant, has covered and connected hundreds of people and projects globally.
 Her work has been cited in a number of international media outlets, universities, two U.S. Consulates, and the United Nations.

 As the Senior Fellow Research and Media at Art Design & Architecture Museum, University of California, Santa Barbara (UCSB) she created and leads the AD&A Museum/impactmania internship program producing entrepreneurial and interdisciplinary learning experiences.